-106. Lanham Act § 32(1)(a).
+115. Lanham Act § 32(1)(a).

-107. Polaroid Corp. v.
+116. Polaroid Corp. v.
 Polarad Elecs.
 Corp., 287 F.2d 492 (2d Cir.
-1961).

-- the stronger it is, and the more that this factor favors plaintiff.
-At the extreme, if the plaintiff's mark is not distinctive (i.e. is generic or merely descriptive), it has no rights in the mark at all, and loses before the case even gets to likelihood of confusion. - The similarity between the two marks: This is the closest to a true similarity test.
-The more similar the marks are, the more this factor favors the plaintiff because the more likely consumers are to mistake one for the other.
+1961). favors the plaintiff because the more likely consumers are to mistake one for the other.
 At the extreme of no similarity, the plaintiff loses outright because there is no possibility of confusion.
 Merely selling the same thing as a competitor is never trademark infringement, because trademark law does not protect goods and services, only the marks used to designate their source.
 At the extreme of identical marks, a plaintiff is highly likely to win, unless essentially all of the other factors line up for the defendant.
 It is common to look at the "sight, sound, and meaning" of the marks when assessing similarity.
 Consider the marks in Sally Beauty Co., Inc. v.
 Beautyco, Inc.: GENERIC VALUE PRODUCTS versus GENERIX.
 They are visually dissimilar: one is three words and the other is one word.
 Their sound is different when they are read aloud, unless GENERIC VALUE PRODUCTS is compressed to GENERIC.
 But their meaning is similar, because they both connote inexpensiveness.
-Note that these are all assessed in the context in which a consumer encounters the mark, so, e.g., visual similarities can depend on product packaging as well as on the marks themselves. - The similarity (or "proximity") of the products: The more similar the plaintiff's and defendant's products are, the more this factor favors the plaintiff because the more likely consumers are to think that the two might be related.
+Note that these are all assessed in the context in which a consumer encounters the mark, so, e.g., visual similarities can depend on product packaging as well as on the marks themselves.

+- The similarity (or "proximity") of the products: The more similar the plaintiff's and defendant's products are, the more this factor favors the plaintiff because the more likely consumers are to think that the two might be related.
 This factor is highly probative, but rarely conclusive on its own, in either direction.
-Another common factor, the the likelihood of "bridging the gap" is essentialy a subfactor of this one.
+Another common factor, the the likelihood of "bridging the gap" is essentially a subfactor of this one.
 If it is likely that the plaintiff might expand into selling products like the defendants', differences between the products become less significant.
 Consumers may be more likely to think that the defendant's products are simily a new line from plaintiffs. - Actual confusion: Actual confusion by actual consumers making actual buying decisions obviously and strongly favors the plaintiff.
 It shows that confusion is so likely that it has happened already.
 But it is not conclusive on its own, especially if the reports of confusion are anecdotal.
 It is also not necessary; the plaintiff is not required to track down its' competitor's customers to prove that they have been confused. - Consumer sophistication: The more sophisticated consumers in the relevant product market are, the more this factor favors the defendant, because the consumers are more likely to notice and understand the differences between the plaintiff's and defendant's products.
-For example, you take more care when buying a car

-(a "search good") than buying a pack of gum (an "experience good").
+For example, you take more care when buying a car (a "search good") than buying a pack of gum (an "experience good").
 This factor generally correlates with price: the more expensive the purchase, the more effort consumers put into making it.
 Sometimes this factor incorporates evidence about education, along with an assumption that educated consumers are more knowledgable and take more care when comparing products.
 Buyers of architectural drafting software tend to have more advanced education than buyers of T-shirts.